 In the original recipes, the mititei are made only on the grill, on a charcoal grill, to have the smell and taste of smoke; only this way, they will be the tastiest.

-Because the weather is bad outside, I will choose a compromise method: fry the sausages at home in a cast iron pan.
-If you want, you can try it in a frying pan with a very little sunflower or tasteless oil.
+Because the weather is bad outside, I will choose a compromise method: fry the sausages in a cast iron pan at home.
+If you want, try it in a frying pan with very little sunflower or tasteless oil.

 I heated the cast iron pan well, greased it with a bit of sunflower oil to avoid sticking, and put the sausages to fry.

 I fry them for about two minutes on each side, over medium to high heat, taking care not to burn them but also to stay raw.
 They must have a fried crust on the outside and remain soft and juicy on the inside, so be careful not to overcook them.